stayallive/wp-sentry/README.md

 #### `wp_sentry_user_context` (array)

-You can use this filter to extend the Sentry user context for both php and js trackers.
+You can use this filter to extend the Sentry user context for both PHP and JS trackers.

 > **WARNING:** These values are exposed to the public, so make sure you do not expose anything private!